Table of Contents

 - Albania – a promising outsourcing opportunity for English, Italian and German companies

-Detailed information about the call centers that operate in Albania are difficult to get.
+Detailed information about the call centers that operate in Albania is difficult to get.

 The delocalization law in Italy